Background of the Fielding Bible Awards

 We are publishing the balloting.
 We summarize the voting at each position, clearly identifying whom everybody voted for.
 Publishing the actual vote totals encourages the voters to take their votes more seriously.
 Also, we feel the public will have more respect for the voting if they have more insight into the process.

+We have modified our tiebreaker rules.
 They are applied one at a time until we have a winner:

 Ballots were due three days after the end of the regular season.